 Implementing the solution was very easy, and so is the daily tasks management.
 The cost of the solution is key for us, and so is the search engine: by typing the name of the machine, we can get all the interventions as well as the history.

 The application has improved a lot since the beginning: I was already in touch with Mobility Work in early 2017, and between this first contact and the implementation in our factory, the application had already evolved a lot.

 Among the main benefits of the app, I would mention quick information feedbacks, which were formerly managed on hard copy.
-Back then, we used to have a full-time employee assigned to retranscripting intervention orders, and to archiving.
+Back then, we used to have a full-time employee assigned to retranscription intervention orders, and to archiving.
 We assigned her to a position with a higher added value.
 Now all failure reports are managed by technicians, which represents a valuable gain regarding our workforce.
 I would also mention the fact that we improved our reactivity: we are now able to know which equipment has failed, when, why, how, and we can add documents to it (videos, plans, sketches, etc.).
-Above all we can created real links between failure requests and interventions, that we did not have in the past.
+Above all, we can create real links between failure requests and interventions, that we did not have in the past.

 Which feature do you use the most, that you cannot do without?

 As a production and maintenance manager, Mobility Work’s most interesting features are failure reports and interventions.
 This CMMS is particularly interesting to me, since it allows me to monitor the work of the team, and how the maintenance and the production department both react: when was a piece of equipment stopped, who worked on it, do we have to order a new part, how to analyze intervention times, etc.